J-Moravec/mutr/README.md

 `mutr` evolved from something I needed to quickly test some local code in an analysis, to a more complex package that tracked errors, to a simplified framework to said package, to the simplified framework itself.

 `mutr` doesn't need to be package.
-It is just a few lines of code, the packaging framework would perhaps double its size and making its usage more cumbersome, as well as hid implementation details.
+It is just a few lines of code, the packaging framework would perhaps double its size and making its usage more cumbersome, as well as hide implementation details.
 Making a package from it would just hinder its potential.

 `mutr` can be just copied where you want it.
 Changed as you need it, adapted to your personal needs.
 As with the original inspiration, unit-testing framework doesn't have to be complex to do what you need.
 Just fork it, or just copy and personalize it, ship it with your code.

+## Examples:

+I have been using `mutr` for some non-package projects to make sure that they are bug-free.
+In fact, after a proof of concept was written, refactoring was done through a test-driven development.
+Being able to quickly setup testing and write tests made this quite productive.

+* [rargs](https://github.com/J-Moravec/rargs) -- POSIX compatible copy-pastable argument parser
+* [ncbi.r](https://github.com/J-Moravec/ncbi) -- Download reference genomes from NCBI